Stanhope Bayne-Jones

-Early years
+Early life and education

-Bayne-Jones was born on November 6, 1888, in New Orleans, Louisiana as the son of physician.
+Bayne-Jones was born on November 6, 1888, in New Orleans as the son of physician.
 His grandfather Joseph Jones was also a physician and served in the medical department of the Confederate States Army during the American Civil War.
 In this way, Bayne-Jones was influenced in his future career choice.

-Bayne-Jones attended the Dixon Academy in Covington, Louisiana and then enrolled the Yale University.
-He graduated in 1910 with A.B. degree.
-Subsequently, Bayne-Jones matriculated at the Johns Hopkins School of Medicine in Baltimore, Maryland, receiving his Doctor of Medicine degree in 1914.
+Bayne-Jones attended Dixon Academy in Covington, Louisiana and then enrolled the Yale University, where he graduated in 1910 with A.B. degree.
+He then entered Johns Hopkins School of Medicine in Baltimore, where he received his Doctor of Medicine degree in 1914.

+Career

 He became a teacher and also a researcher in the fields of bacteriology and immunology.
 Bayne-Jones received a commission of First Lieutenant in the Medical Reserve Corps, U.S. Army on August 7, 1915.